-They will need to sign in with their JJC email and password to complete the application.
-They must include a picture of their head and shoulders against a white background and a picture of their government issued ID.
+Student IDs can be obtained or updated at the Photo ID office on the Main Campus in room A-1105 or at the Romeoville Campus in the Learning Resource Center, RMB-1080.
+If a student is unable to come onto campus to have their picture taken or to get their card validated, they can apply online.
+They will need to sign in with their JJC email and password to complete the application and they must include a picture of their head and shoulders against a neutral background along with a picture of their government issued ID.

-Joliet Junior College Services Type of ID Required Library and Resource Center JJC Student ID card Cyber Café JJC Student ID card College events/activities JJC Student ID card Campus Bookstore JJC Student ID card C.I.S labs JJC Student ID card for each lab visit Testing Services JJC Student ID card, driver's license or state photo ID Tutoring and Learning Center JJC Student ID card, driver's license or state photo ID
+Joliet Junior College Services Type of ID Required Library and Resource Center JJC Student ID card Fitness Center JJC Student ID card Cyber Café JJC Student ID card College events/activities JJC Student ID card Campus Bookstore JJC Student ID card C.I.S labs JJC Student ID card for each lab visit Testing Services JJC Student ID card, driver's license, or state photo ID Tutoring and Learning Center JJC Student ID card, driver's license, or state photo ID